karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Tests(describe): validate that weekday position (“third Tuesday”) and time (“5:00”, “9:00”) appear in rule descriptions (describeRule/describeCompiledRule).

 - Feat(core): add RRStack.formatInstant(t, opts?) to format an instant using the stack’s configured timezone and timeUnit.
 Defaults to ISO (suppressing milliseconds); supports { format?: string; locale?: string } via Luxon.
 Added unit tests for ms/s and a custom format string.

 - Feat(core): add DescribeOptions.formatTimeZone to customize the timezone
   label in rule descriptions.
 Applied in describeCompiledRule for both recurring